 A war allows causing harm to or killing a combatant.
 Protocol I of the Geneva Conventions allows the same treatment of civilians who take a direct part in hostilities.
 However, there is an aspiration to reduce the damage inflicted by war as much as possible.
 From this desire is born the principle of proportionality.
 It applies to situations in which an attack is likely to endanger innocent civilians in the vicinity of the target.

-The principle of proportionality states that every action taken must be able to justify the humanitarian harm it causes – that is, injuring or killing innocent civilians.
+The principal states that military means should be proportionate to their anticipated ends– that is, injuring or killing innocent civilians.

 The main problem in implementing this principle lies in the difficulty of being able to foresee whether a given action will be proportional or not.

-Unlike a conventional war between two sovereign states, during low-intensity warfare, innocent civilians are at far greater risk.
+During low-intensity warfare, innocent civilians are at a great risk.
 This is because guerilla fighters often intentionally blend into the civilian population, forcing their opponents to contend with a dilemma: should they refrain from attacking a target which poses a threat – or should they proceed and thus risk causing greater harm to innocent civilians, and possibly run the risk of eroding international support?
 Objectives which are inherently civilian, can sometimes become military targets – for example, if enemy forces take over a school to use it as a military headquarters or as a rocket launching site.
 The civilian target becomes a military objective which may be attacked.
 However, the concern of harming innocents still remains (Blank, 2014).

 The importance of adhering to the principle of proportionality appears in several articles in Protocol I to the Geneva Conventions.
-It states that a military operation should not be undertaken unless its value is directly correlated with the expected damage, that is, harm to human interests (such as killing or injuring innocent civilian).
-If it does not, it is prohibited.
+It states that the of civilian life, injury or damage to civilian objects, must not be excessive in relation to the concrete and direct military advantage anticipated (Robinson, Nohle.2016).
 Article 51(5) states: “Among others, the following types of attacks are to be considered as indiscriminate: (b) an attack which may be expected to cause incidental loss of civilian life, injury to civilians, damage to civilian objects, or a combination thereof, which would be excessive in relation to the concrete and direct military advantage anticipated.”
 Article 57(2)(a)(3) states: “refrain from deciding to launch any attack which may be expected to cause incidental loss of civilian life, injury to civilians, damage to civilian objects, or a combination thereof, which would be excessive in relation to the concrete and direct military advantage anticipated;” Likewise article 85(3)b-c states that launching an indiscriminate attack, which will cause excessive deaths or injuries to civilians, as well as launching an attack against works or installations containing dangerous forces in the knowledge that such attack will cause excessive loss of life or injury to civilians – is prohibited and constitutes a grave breach of the protocol.
 If the action is expected to be directly proportional to the damage, weaponry and tactics must be chosen cautiously as stipulated in article 57(1): “In the conduct of military operations, constant care shall be taken to spare the civilian population, civilians and civilian objects.”

 Article 57 (2a) (2) refers to “tak[ing] all feasible precautions in the choice of means and methods of attack with a view to avoiding, and in any event to minimizing, incidental loss of civilian life, injury to civilians and damage to civilian objects or a combination thereof, which would be excessive in relation to the concrete and direct military advantage anticipated.”